makersacademy/bowling-challenge-ruby/README.md

 Bowling Challenge in Ruby
 =================
 The task for the Makers Academy Week 5 weekend challenge is to write the backend logic for a program that calculates a scorecard for a single player bowling game.
+The program doesn't simulate a game itself, it operates as a calculator and requires the user to enter in manually the number of pins knocked down each roll.
 ## Approach

 <details>